invakid404/funtoo-bot/README.md

 # funtoo-bot

-> A GitHub App built with [Probot](https://github.com/probot/probot) that A Probot app
+> A bot to facilitate the Funtoo development process on GitHub

 ## Setup